Eastern carpenter bee

-Xylocopa virginica, sometimes referred to as the eastern carpenter bee, extends through the eastern United States and into Canada.
-They are sympatric with Xylocopa micans in much of southeastern United States.
-They nest in various types of wood and eat pollen and nectar.
+Xylocopa virginica, sometimes referred to as the eastern carpenter bee, is a species of bee that extends through the eastern United States and into Canada.
+It is sympatric with Xylocopa micans in much of southeastern United States.
+It nests in various types of wood and eats pollen and nectar.

 In X. virginica, dominant females do not focus solely on egg-laying, as in other bee species considered to have "queens".
 Instead, dominant X. virginica females are responsible for a full gamut of activities including reproduction, foraging, and nest construction, whereas subordinate bees may engage in little activity outside of guarding the nest.

 Description and identification

 The bee is similar in size to bumblebees, but has a glossy, mostly black body with a slight metallic purple tint.
 X. virginica males and females have generally the same mass, but can be differentiated visually by the male's longer body and the female's wider head.
 The males also have a white spot on their face.
 Additionally, the males have larger thoracic volumes for given masses.
 Females of different social standing can also be told apart based on morphology.
 Primary females are larger than secondary or tertiary females, and also have more mandibular and wing wear.

 X. virginica have distinctive maxillae that are adapted to performing perforations on corolla tubes to reach nectaries.
 Their maxillae are sharp and wedge-shaped, allowing them to split the side of corolla tubes externally to access the nectar.
-Eastern carpenter bees also have galae on their maxillae that are shaped like large, flat blades.
-Bees with sharp galae can use these to further aid in penetrating the corolla tubes.
+Eastern carpenter bees also have galeae on their maxillae that are shaped like large, flat blades.
+Bees with sharp galeae can use these to further aid in penetrating the corolla tubes.

 Taxonomy and phylogeny

-X. virginica belongs to the genus Xylocopa, which consists of over 400 species worldwide, in the subgenus Xylocopoides, which contains only 5 New World species, including Xylocopa californica, which also occurs in the U.S.
+X. virginica belongs to the genus Xylocopa, which consists of over 400 species worldwide, in the subgenus Xylocopoides, which contains only five New World species, including Xylocopa californica, which also occurs in the U.S.